team-somethingiguess/dse.life-static/README.md

 Due to github disk limit, I can't deploy the site, so wait til I turn my laptop to a server or I get a host lol

+If you want the past papers directly from github, it's located in [static/pp](https://github.com/Lucasyh/dse.life-mirror/tree/main/static/pp)

 # Contribute
 I am currently looking for missing past papers to add to this site.